jitongj/LCA-code/README.md

 ## Data Availability
 Due to licensing and data sharing restrictions, `rawdata.csv`(i.e. Ecoinvent raw data) and `USLCIdata.mat` cannot be made publicly available.
 Please contact the authors to request access to these files.

-## How to Cite
-If you use this code or data, please cite:

-> Zhao, B., Jiang, J., Xu, M., & Tu, Q. (2025).
-A data-centric investigation on the challenges of machine learning methods for bridging life cycle inventory data gaps. *Journal of Industrial Ecology*, 1–12.
-[DOI: 10.1111/jiec.70022](https://doi.org/10.1111/jiec.70022)